 While this recipe sounds complicated, it’s relatively straight-forward and uses very few ingredients for a dish that is full of intense flavors.
 This is where good ingredients really make all the difference.

-To round out the dish, its base is a yorkshire pudding, or more commonly known as popovers in the US.
+To round out the dish, its base is a yorkshire pudding, also known as popovers in the US.
 One of the biggest difference between yorkshire pudding and popovers is the former uses beef drippings and the later uses oil.
 Regardless of how you make them, they are little pillows of deliciousness.
 And if you eat the whole pan, I won’t tell anyone!

 - 1 1/2 tablespoons unsalted butter, melted, plus softened butter for greasing pans